2022 AFS International Fisheries Section Fellow Award

 The awarded Fellow is expected to fulfill the following obligations:

-- Attend the 2021 FSBI Annual Symposium virtually and present an oral presentation.
+- Attend the 2022 FSBI Annual Symposium present an oral presentation.

-- Submit any receipts to the Committee Chair and IFS Treasurer for participation in the virtual conference by August 31, 2021, for expense reimbursement.
+- Submit any receipts to the Committee Chair and IFS Treasurer for participation in the conference by August 31, 2022, for expense reimbursement.